Afoxé (musical tradition): Afoxé Music in Carnival

 Whilst respecting and honouring the African and African-Bahian religious Carnival heritage, the careful selection of certain instruments greatly affects and impacts the percussive culture as well as an individual's relationship with the spiritual realm.
 The music of Candomblé uses the atabaque drums, the agogô bell and the afoxés (also refers to the small beaded gourds used by the afoxé groups), which all play central roles in afoxé Carnival traditions.
 An atabaque is the name given to a conga-like drum, which is closely associated with African heritage.
 These single-headed drums are made from wood and animal skins.
 Traditionally, in the Afro- Brazilian religious setting of Candomblé, these drums come in three sizes; Rum (large), Rumpi (medium), and Lê (small).
 In the afoxé, the lead drummer will use the largest size drum (Rum) and will improvise variations of set patterns, which are coordinated with dance movements.
-The agogô bell refers to a metal bell, deriving from Central and West African musical cultures.
+The agogô bell refers to a metal bell, in Yoruba, deriving from West African musical cultures.
 The bell's role is to provide a syncopated rhythm in afoxé performances.
 The afoxé gourd shaker is a percussion instrument deriving from West Africa.
 The instrument contains the gourd (cabaça), which is wrapped in a net with threaded beads and plastic balls.
 With these instruments, traditional songs deriving from the Candomblé religion are played and sung during afoxé Carnival.

 These instruments are performed using the ijexá rhythm, a fundamental element of afoxé, which refers to the syncopated and basic rhythmic pattern played by the Carnival afoxé.
 The singing style of Candomblé includes scales with five pitches, call-and-response vocal organisation and syncopated phrasing.
 Typically, these songs with the Ijexá rhythm performed by the afoxé, are served to honour and praise the African gods known as Orixás of the Canbomblé religion.
 These songs were presented by the afoxé in both African (commonly Yoruban) and Portuguese languages.